-Scheduled on select Fridays and Saturdays in March.
+Scheduled on select weekends in March and April.

 If a student is ill or experiences an unexpected event that prevents them from performing on the date of their recital, the recital can be rescheduled.
 Please speak to the Studio Coordinator for more information.